Altered glycaemia and Vitamin C

 Conclusions

 Both hyperglycaemia and hypoglycaemia are associated with profound physiological harm – much of which is related to oxidative stress.
-A simple harm minimization strategy such as the administration of vitamin C interventions after each altered glycaemic episode has the potential to confer logterm benefit.
+A simple harm minimization strategy such as the administration of vitamin C interventions after each altered glycaemic episode has the potential to confer longterm benefit.

 Medical History with Nutritional Aspect